 Add the milk and 3 cups of the cereal to a large bowl and stir to combine.
-Let the mixture steep for 1 hour in the fridge, then strain the cereal out and discard it, reserving the milk (there should be 4 1/2 cups).
+Let the mixture steep for 1 hour in the refrigerator, then strain out the cereal and discard it, reserving the milk (there should be 4 1/2 cups).

 Add 4 cups of the cereal milk to a large saucepan and warm over medium heat until steaming (do not let boil), about 6 minutes.
-Meanwhile, whisk together the sugar, cornstarch, egg yolks, 1/2 teaspoon salt and the remaining 1/2 cup cereal milk.
+Meanwhile, whisk together the sugar, cornstarch, egg yolks, 1/2 teaspoon salt and the remaining 1/2 cup cereal milk in a medium bowl.

 Slowly incorporate the warm cereal milk into the egg mixture, whisking constantly to keep the eggs from scrambling.
-Once combined, pour the mixture back into the pot and turn the heat to medium.
-Continually whisk the mixture until it thickens up to the consistency of pudding, about 7 minutes.
+Once combined, pour the mixture back into the pan and turn the heat to medium.
+Cook, whisking continually, until the mixture thickens up to the consistency of pudding, about 7 minutes.

 Remove the pudding from the heat and stir in the vanilla.
 Transfer to a large bowl and cover with plastic wrap pressed against the top of the pudding to prevent a skin from forming.
 Chill the pudding completely, at least 4 hours and up to 1 day.

 Meanwhile, preheat the oven to 400 degrees F. Spread the remaining 1 cup cereal evenly on a baking sheet and drizzle with the agave.
 Bake until the agave melts and the cereal sticks when pinched, about 5 minutes.
-Remove from the oven and let cool.
+Let cool.
 (The cereal garnish will harden as it cools.)

 Spoon the pudding into bowls and top with the candied cereal pieces and sprinkles.